hybula/antidote/README.md

 # Antidote
-A tailored and open source database of IP addresses and subnets for a safer internet.
+A tailored, free and open source database of IP addresses and subnets for a safer internet.

+### Features

-### Blocklists
+#### Blocklists
 A combined blocklist powered by the public lists of the following providers/projects:
 - Hybula [Antidote Honeypots]
 - Hybula [Network Threats]